mrbbot/vuex-ignite/README.md

 }
 ```

 You can also replace the type with `String`, `Boolean`, `Number`, or `Array` to give a nicer default value.
-As with
+Similarly to
 `.key`, if the value is primitive, the value will be stored in `.value`.

 ### User Based Bindings
 Now let's imagine that the tasks reference needs to be based on the currently authenticated Firebase user.
 Instead of
-explicitly defining of database references, we can define them as functions that return references.
-These functions take
+explicitly defining the database references, we can define them as functions that return references.
+These functions
-the current user as their first parameter.
+take the current user as their first parameter.
 Here's an example:

 ```js
 const auth = app.auth();